nulib/florence-kelley/content/florence/_index.md

 ---
 title: "Florence Kelley"
 layout: single
-image_file: florenceKelley1.jpg
-image_caption: "Florence Kelley as student at Cornell.
-From Sklar, Katherine 'Notes of Sixty Years: The Autobiography of Florence Kelley,' p.
-44"
 related_content:
   - title: "Annual Report of the Factory Inspectors of Illinois on Small Pox in the Tenement House Sweat-Shops of Chicago (First Special Report)"
     url: fk_01831220.pdf